Cars

 one in the background is Jaguar-motored, and the front one, with

 "Run Baby Run".
-That's a Ford "Y" model body hiding a Jaguar motor.
-Dick
+That's a Ford "Y" model body over a Jaguar motor.
+Rick

 shared the car with Chris Pickup.
-Lurking in the shadows on the far
+On the far

 right, in denim, is Dave Berresford (260), who is shown elsewhere on

 Hill in Kent.
-Dick Young and buddy Chris Pickup, not satisfied with "twin"
+Rick Young and buddy Chris Pickup, not satisfied with matching cars, decide to friction-weld them together.
+Chris is the

 Here's the

-man himself in 2004, doing pace-car and reporting duties
+man himself in 2004, Rick doing pace-car and reporting duties

-a terrifying one-mile dirt oval, so fast that the World
+a terrifying one-mile dirt oval, nicknamed "The Moody Mile".
+It is so fast that the World

-of Outlaws sprint cars quit racing there after Billy Pauch put in a qualifying lap
+of Outlaws sprint car drivers got together after Billy Pauch put in a qualifying lap

 Here is Johnny